+Please consider nominating someone for the Distinguished Faculty Chair Award; closing date April 24.

-VP attended the February 21-22nd Academic Senate (ASCCC) note address: Susan Albertine, Liberating General EducationLiberal Education and America’s Promise (LEAP).
+VP attended the February 21-22nd Academic Senate (ASCCC) Academy on General Education note address: Susan Albertine of AAC&U, Liberating General Education, on Liberal Education and America’s Promise (LEAP).
+Breakout sessions on Freshmen Experiences, cohort transfer paths, e-portfolios, transfer by GE skills rather than units/courses, etc.

-Question: how does differ from what we do currently?
-Answer: it Employers wish to see more students who have GE requirements
+Question: how does LEAP differ from what we do currently?
+Answer: it doesn’t; it supports what we are doing.
+AAC&U wanted to bring attention to the value of liberal education in the 21st century and hence started this initiative in 2005 to focus attention and research on GE.
+Its Essential Learning Outcomes, for instance, are helpful in grounding a CC’s philosophy of GE, and its “value rubrics” are also excellent starting points for learning outcomes.
+Employers wish to see more students who have the skills that come with GE requirements.

 Contact Nenagh Brown if you would like more information

-Takeaway: We need to do a better job of communicating the value of GE to our students
+Takeaway: We (faculty and administration together) need to do a better job of communicating the value of GE to our students

 President